Social media is, without a doubt, one of the most popular marketing platforms used by businesses today.

 An Animoto survey found that upward of 60% of Facebook users watch branded video content every day.
 So if you don’t use video content, you could be missing out on a huge potential audience who prefer this medium over anything else.

 You can make videos out of everything, even your blog posts!
 The most affordable way to do this is to commission someone on Fiverr to create these videos for you (but beware of quality issues with this strategy).
-If you’d rather have someone in your team create videos, you can sign up for a tool like Animoto.
+If you’d rather have someone in your team create videos, you can sign up for an online video maker like Lumen5.
 It helps amateurs make short social videos in a snap.
-A basic Animoto plan costs $8/month and you can create as many videos as you want.

 4. Social media advertising